JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/GenericQC.rst

     is retained.
 Allowed values:

-    + :code:`geodesic`: retain the observation closest to the cell center in the horizontal direction (air pressure and time are ignored when selecting the observation to retain)
+    + :code:`geodesic`: retain the observation closest to the cell center in the horizontal direction (the vertical coordinate and time are ignored when selecting the observation to retain)

     + :code:`maximum`: retain the observation lying furthest from the cell's bounding box in the system of coordinates in which the cell is a unit cube (all dimensions along which thinning